FIDLAR: Forecast-Informed Deep Learning Architecture for Flood Mitigation: Experiments

-Table \ref{tab:flood_prediction_time} shows the running times for all the methods for the evaluator component and for the whole flood mitigation system in its test phase.
-All the DL-based approaches are several orders of magnitude faster than the currently used physics-based and GA-based approaches.
-The table also shows the training times for the DL-based approaches, although they are not necessary for real-time performance.
+Since \FIDLAr\ was designed for real-time flood control, we measured the running times of the models used in this work.
+Table \ref{tab:flood_prediction_time} shows the running times for the whole flood prediction and mitigation system in its training and test phase.
+All the DL-based approaches in the test phase are several orders of magnitude faster than the currently used physics-based and GA-based approaches for the flood mitigation task.
+Rapid inference is a critical property of data-driven DL methods.
+The table also shows the training times for the DL-based approaches, although they are not necessary for the deployment in reality.